shantanu-nigam99/MIPS_Processor/README.md

 ## INSTRUCTION FILES
 The instructions are coded according to MIPS instruction format.
 Idea about how to encode the instruction is shown [here](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/instruction%20memory.pdf)

 To get binary code for the instructions I have made a very simple [compiler](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/MIPS_compiler.ipynb).
-The instructions have to be coded as shown [here](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/instructions.txt) which is the standard MIPS instruction format.
+The instructions have to be according to the standard MIPS instruction format as shown [here](https://github.com/shantanu-nigam99/MIPS_Processor/blob/master/instructions.txt).